Natural Remedies for Baby Congestion (Doctor-Approved)

 Nothing is more distressing than watching your baby struggle with congestion.
 Those tiny, stuffed nasal passages can disrupt sleep, feeding, and comfort—turning your peaceful home into a worry zone.
 Thankfully, numerous natural remedies for baby congestion exist that pediatricians actually recommend.
 This comprehensive guide shares safe, effective solutions that can bring relief to your congested baby without harsh medications.

-Understanding Baby Congestion: Causes and Signs
+Understanding Baby Congestion: Determining How and Why it Happens

-• Viral infections (common colds)
+• Viral infections (ie. common colds)

-• Environmental irritants (dust, pet dander, smoke)
+• Environmental irritants (ie. dust, pet dander, smoke)

-• Seasonal allergies (less common in infants)
+• Seasonal allergies (less common in infancy)

-• Dry air (especially during winter months)
+• Dry air (more typical in the winter months)

 Recognizing Congestion in Your Baby

-• Noisy breathing or snoring sounds
+• Noisy or snoring sleep sounds

 • Difficulty feeding or latching

-• Restless sleep or frequent waking
+• Disrupted sleep or excessive waking

 • Sneezing or coughing

-• Thick or colored nasal discharge
+• Thick or yellow or green-nasal discharge

 Doctor-Approved Natural Remedies for Baby Congestion